mancku/strapi-plugin-schemas-to-ts/README.md

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Changelog
+Please, review the [changelog](CHANGELOG.md) to know about the differences between published versions of this project.

 ## Acknowledgements
 This project began as a fork of the [Types-4-Strapi](https://github.com/francescolorenzetti/types-4-strapi) created by [Francesco Lorenzetti](https://github.com/francescolorenzetti), but at the end it was so different on it's purpose (being a plugin Vs being executed on demand) and there was so much new code that I turned it into a new whole project.
 However the algorithm to convert the schema into an interface is heavily inspired in Francesco's work.